 How we collect personal information

-E2E collects personal data about you when you provide us with your personal information.
+- Direct interactions.
 You may give us your Identity, Contact and Financial Data by filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you:

-Apply for our services;
+- apply for or use our services;

-Create an account on our Website;
+- create an account on our Website;

-Request marketing to be sent to you;
+- request marketing to be sent to you;

-Enter a competition, promotion or survey; or
+- enter a competition, promotion or survey; or

-Give us some feedback.
+- give us some feedback.

-Third parties or publicly available sources
+Third parties or publicly available sources.

 How we use your personal information